eloj/rix-magic/README.md

-# File Magic: ColorRIX
+# File Magic: ColoRIX

-This repository contains a magic definition for the ColorRIX VGA file format, for use with the [file](https://github.com/file/file) and libmagic software.
+This repository contains a magic definition for the ColoRIX VGA file format, for use with the [file](https://github.com/file/file) and libmagic software.

 ## File format